 Cautions: When working with any chemicals, carefully read and follow the label directions for using that chemical, especially any cautions on safe use!
-With solvents, be very careful to have ventilation, and no flame or spark in area!
+With solvents, be very careful to have ventilation and no flame or spark in the area!

 Test an inconspicuous area of your carpeting before using the rubbing alcohol to be sure the carpet can withstand the alcohol.
 If the alcohol works its way into the carpet padding, it can break down the latex backing.

 The first time you use any procedure on any floor, test it first on an out-of-the-way part of the floor to be sure it does not damage the flooring or finish.

 Notes: If steel wool is suggested, use fine grade, 000 grade.

 Scouring powder will help remove many stains, but can also permanently scratch the floor.
 If you decide to use it, use only a mild type, and be very careful about rubbing too much.

 Concentrated liquid commercial household cleaners, rubbed onto a stubborn spot, may remove it as well as scouring powders without the danger of scratching.
 Rinse off well.
 Do not use on wood floors.